An official website of the United States government

 Varies by center

 This installation has 12 CDCs.
-Both CDCs offer weekly and hourly (pending availability) childcare for children ages 6 weeks – 5 years.
+All CDCs offer weekly and hourly (pending availability) childcare for children ages 6 weeks – 5 years.
 The CDCs support the development of the whole child, teaching through active, hands-on exploration of their environment, respecting each child’s unique interest, experience, abilities and needs while providing a safe, nurturing environment in which to learn.
 Contact the CDC for availability and cost.
 Requests for full-time childcare are made via MilitaryChildCare.com.

 4861 Logistics Street

-Fort Liberty, 28310
+Fort Bragg, 28310

 Phone: (910) 907-EFMP (3367)